Mouthwashes are a great way to quickly freshen your breath, improve dental health, treat inflammations, and fight cavities.

 This makes it difficult for bacteria to breed and they might not survive in this particular environment.
 I like to use this mouth rinse right before I go to bed, so harmful bacteria can’t attack my teeth when I’m sleeping.

 Essential oils are an excellent choice for oral hygiene as they inhabit cleansing and soothing properties!
-They can also fight bad breath and harmful bacteria in our mouth.
+They can also fight bad breath and harmful bacteria in our mouths.

 As they are highly concentrated, you only need a few drops to benefit from them.
 I think 8 drops should not be exceeded in this recipe!